 - Wood: Wood that’s been treated with stains or finishes tend to darken over time with prolonged exposure to direct UV rays, while natural wood can fade and bleach.

-- Fabrics: Many factors can determine which fabrics are prone to fading, including fibre type, dye colour and pattern.
-Fabric cost isn’t a factor, and unfortunately many valuable or priceless textiles have been destroyed by UV radiation.
+- Fabrics: Many factors can determine which fabrics are prone to fading, including fiber type, dye colour, and pattern.
+Fabric cost isn’t a factor, and unfortunately, many valuable or priceless textiles have been destroyed by UV radiation.

 What do we suggest?

-Window film is a proven, quick, simple and permanent solution to fading due to the UV rays finding their way into your home.
-Increase the comfort of your home by installing UV blocking window film that drastically reduces fading, skin damage, hot spots and glare.
+Window film is a proven, quick, simple, and permanent solution to fading due to the UV rays finding their way into your home.
+Increase the comfort of your home by installing a UV blocking window film that drastically reduces fading, skin damage, hot spots, and glare.
 Tinted window film also reduces your energy consumption, which in turn saves you money on utility bills.
 Find out how, by contacting us or reading more here.